 How to create a seamless video production workflow in 5 simple steps

-Your priority is the creative brief.
-The creative brief outlines what the client wants and what they hope to accomplish with the project.
-If it’s an in-house production, you’ll need to map out your own goals and visualization for the video.
+The creative brief outlines what the client wants and hopes to accomplish with the project.
+If it’s an in-house production, you’ll need to map out your goals and visualization for the video.

-Your creative brief needs to contain two primary aspects of the upcoming project; narrative and objectives.
-This means the content of the video and what big-picture goals it will be leading to.
-For example, your goals could be lead generation, boosting conversions, or simply building brand awareness.
+Your creative brief must contain two primary aspects of the upcoming project; narrative and objectives.
+This means the content of the video and what big-picture goals it will lead to.
+For example, your goals could be lead generation, boosting conversions, or building brand awareness.

 Whatever they may be, they need to be outlined, and your video content needs to align with and bring you closer to these goals.
-It also helps set smaller goals like a 5-10% increase in online engagement, etc.
+It also helps set smaller goals, like a 5-10% increase in online engagement.

-You also need to create a rough timeline, when it will begin, and the completion deadline.
+You must also create a rough timeline for when it will begin and the completion deadline.
 This helps keep everyone involved on track, with a time limit in mind.

 2. Develop a script

 The next thing you need to start working on is the video script.
-This may take a long or short time, depending on the length of the video you’re creating.
+Depending on the video length you’re creating, this may take a long or short time.
 People often assume that video content is all about appealing visuals.

-A storyboard lets you put ideas together in the physical (or digital) form to see how they work together.
+A storyboard lets you combine ideas in the physical (or digital) form to see how they work together.
 That includes color schemes, set designs, costumes, and anything else you need to bring your video together aesthetically.

 Similarly, you’ll need a shot list.
-This makes your filming process more organized, giving the crew clearly defined frameworks to work with for both A and B roll.
+This makes your filming process more organized, giving the crew clearly defined frameworks to work with for both A and B rolls.

-Before you move on to casting and sourcing equipment, you need to create a well-defined project timeline.
+Before moving on to casting and sourcing equipment, you must create a well-defined project timeline.
 This will be built on the rough timeline you created initially, except it’ll be considerably more detailed.

 You can also use this time to assign roles to your team; clearly defined roles eliminate overlapping tasks.
 You’ll all save considerable time during the project when everyone knows what they need to do.